The Rise in Energy Prices and How to Protect Your Business

 The cost of living crisis

 Pandemic-related supply issues are one large factor in the inflation of consumer prices in many countries, as well as the conflict in Ukraine leading to higher commodity prices.
-However, these global factors haven’t effected comparable economies as much as the UK, in France their annual inflation rate is 5.8%.
+However, these global factors haven’t affected comparable economies as much as the UK, in France, their annual inflation rate is 5.8%.

-When pandemic restrictions were lifted, demand for global gas increased and production of natural gas was reduced.
-This resulted in a domestic gas price increase of 95% and domestic electricity price increase of 54% from May 2021 to May 2022.
+When pandemic restrictions were lifted, demand for global gas increased, and production of natural gas was reduced.
+This resulted in a domestic gas price increase of 95% and a domestic electricity price increase of 54% from May 2021 to May 2022.

 Support for small businesses